-In 2019, the Town pursued a grant to support the installation of an electric vehicle charging station that is located behind the municipal offices and adjacent to the commuter parking lot.
+In 2019, the Town received grant funding to install an electric vehicle charging station that is located behind the municipal offices and adjacent to the commuter parking lot.
 This EV station provides a charging location between Burlington and Middlebury for travelers on the Route 116 corridor.

 The Energy Committee periodically provides energy saving tips and information that can be accessed here: